 An extension of time for completion of tasks may only be granted by the Deputy Principal after consultation with the appropriate Head Teacher.
-Students must apply to the Deputy Principal using the school's Illness Misadventure Application (see page 77) as soon as they are aware of the task.
+Students must apply to the Deputy Principal using the school's Illness Misadventure Application as soon as they are aware of the task.
 Extensions will only be granted in cases of severe illness on the day of the task or other exceptional circumstances.
 A medical certificate will be required in cases of illness.

-If an extension is not granted, you must submit the task on the due date.
+If an extension is not granted, the task must be submitted on the due date.
 Unless prior application for an extension has been approved by the Deputy Principal, the late submission of a task will result in ZERO marks being awarded for that task.